 All payment regime options can be designed to achieve the same AETR over the life cycle of a DSM project with a given set of economic assumptions.
 But profitability levels are not constant across all projects and time periods.
-In reality, profitability levels change over time, by company, by geographical area, etc. And the limited development of the industry today means that all the assumptions behind the MIT and IGF models are highly uncertain.
+In reality, profitability levels change: over time, by company, by geographical area, and so on.
+The limited development of the industry today means that all the assumptions behind the MIT and IGF models are highly uncertain.
 Profits could be much lower, or much higher, than currently forecast.
 Consequently, the chosen payment regime must be flexible enough to accommodate DSM projects with different profitability now and in the future.

-Sensitivity analysis is a way to test how the regimes are likely to perform depending on profitability - measured by changes in price and cost.
-We do this analysis for all four payment options in Section.
-The key message here is that it is not sufficient to base the choice of payment regime according to a fixed AETR, which is liable to change under different price/ cost scenarios.
+Sensitivity analysis is a way to test how the regimes are likely to perform depending on profitability, - measured by changes in price and cost.
+The report provides this analysis for all four payment options in Section 5.
+The key message here is that it is not sufficient to base the choice of payment regime according to a fixed AETR, which as it is liable to change under different price and/ cost scenarios.